How to enter the BIOS or CMOS setup

-If your computer is unable to boot or you wish to restore the BIOS back to bootable settings and your computer uses an ACER BIOS, press and hold the F10 key as you turn on the computer.
+If your computer is unable to boot or you want to restore the BIOS back to bootable settings and your computer uses an ACER BIOS, press and hold the F10 key as you turn on the computer.
 While continuing to hold the F10 key, you should hear two beeps indicating that the settings are restored.

 Older AMI BIOS could be restored back to bootable settings by pressing and holding the Insert key as the computer is booting.

 BIOS or CMOS diskettes

 Early 486, 386, and 286 computers required a floppy disk in order to enter the BIOS setup.
 These diskettes may be referred to as ICU, BBU, or SCU disks.
 Because these diskettes are unique to your computer manufacturer, you must obtain the diskettes from them.
 See the computer manufacturers list for contact information.

 Early IBM computers

 Some models of early IBM computers required that the user press and hold both mouse buttons as the computer was booting in order to enter the BIOS setup.